-Congress enacted the 340B drug-discount program 25 years ago with bipartisan support.
+Congress enacted the 340B drug-pricing program 25 years ago with bipartisan support.
 The program requires pharmaceutical manufacturers participating in the Medicaid or Medicare Part B programs to enter into a pharmaceutical pricing agreement (PPA) with the federal government.
 The terms of the PPA require manufacturers to provide discounts on covered outpatient drugs purchased by specified safety net providers, known as "covered entities," that serve the nation's most vulnerable patient populations.
 On several occasions since that time, Congress, under the control and support of both parties, has expanded the program to other hospitals that are part of the nation's safety net.
-Covered entities include not only hospitals serving many low-income patients (DSHs, rural referral centers, critical access hospitals [CAHs], children's hospitals, and cancer hospitals), but also several other types of safety net providers including federally qualified health centers (FQHCs), state and local health departments, HIV clinics, and hemophilia treatment centers.
-Together, these providers serve tens of millions of uninsured and underinsured people every year.
+Covered entities include not only hospitals serving many lowincome patients (disproportionate share hospitals [DSHs], rural referral centers, critical access hospitals [CAHs], children's hospitals, and cancer hospitals), but also several other types of safety net providers including federally qualified health centers (FQHCs), state and local health departments, HIV clinics, and hemophilia treatment centers.